 Public awareness of lupus remains low.
 Nearly two-thirds of the public knows little or nothing about the disease beyond the name.
 We need your help to change that.
 Join the growing number of communities that go purple in May!

 Lupus has the power to inflict physical, emotional, and financial strain- all the more reason to end its devastating impact.
 Educate yourself about this disease this Lupus Awareness Month, and share what you learn with others.

 On average, people with lupus take eight prescription medications to manage all of their medical conditions, including lupus.
 Sometimes, side effects from medications like steroids can cause long-term damage, so researchers are looking to provide alternative medications.

 Between 15 and 60 percent of people with a chronic illness will experience clinical depression.
 Caring for both the body and mind is crucial for people living with lupus.

 A person living with lupus incurs an average medical and loss of productivity cost of roughly $20,000 per year.
 This can increase to $63,000 per year if he or she has kidney complications.

 A donation in honor of Lupus Awareness Month shows us that you hear voices of lupus champions everywhere and seek to amplify them.
+Earn a pair of purple Goodr sunglasses with a donation of $50 or more!
 The money we raise goes towards programs and services, like self-help courses and advocacy days, as well as research initiatives at the local and national level.Make a gift today